ClickHouse/ClickHouse/docs/en/operations/configuration-files.md

 ## YAML examples {#example}

+Here you can see default config written in YAML: [config-example.yaml](../../../programs/server/config-example.yaml).

 There are some differences between YAML and XML formats in terms of ClickHouse configurations.
 Here are some tips for writing a configuration in YAML format.

 You should use a Scalar node to write a key-value pair: